NanoTensor/SkipLoRA/README.md

 - **Tested on**: PyTorch 2.1+, Transformers 4.35+.

 ## Methodology
-SkipLoRA operates in two phases:
+GlaiveLoRA operates in two phases:

 1. **Forward Pass**: For each LoRA-adapted layer, compute \(\mathcal{M}_l = \frac{||\Delta h||_2}{||h||_2}\), where \(\Delta h\) is the adapter delta.
 2. **Backward Pass**: If \(\mathcal{M}_l < \tau_l\), detach outputs and zero gradients for \(\mathbf{A}, \mathbf{B}\).